Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 BritBox Is Entering a Competitive Market

 BritBox is entering a competitive market, with people already having a lot of streaming services to choose from.
+It’s also not the only service focused on British shows.
+You may want to compare BritBox and AcornTV before making a decision on adding a British-centric streaming service to your subscriptions.
 The launch lineup looks OK, but to really succeed BritBox is going to have to consistently deliver quality content.
 And Eastenders and Emmerdale just aren’t going to cut the mustard.

 Image Credit: AK Rockefeller via Flickr